I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iosetdevicepropertydata.md

 <p><b>IoSetDevicePropertyData</b> returns STATUS_SUCCESS if the call was successful, or the appropriate NTSTATUS code on failure.</p>

 ## -remarks
 <p>Kernel-mode drivers use the <b>IoSetDevicePropertyData</b> routine to modify device properties that are defined as part of the unified device property model.
-For more information about device properties, see <a href="NULL">Device Properties</a>.</p>
+For more information about device properties, see <a href="https://msdn.microsoft.com/f41040c5-0eac-450d-b532-9165c543cc1a">Device Properties</a>.</p>

 <p>To delete a property for a specific locale, pass a language-specific LCID value in <i>Lcid</i> and <b>NULL</b> in <i>Data</i>.</p>